zbtolon/get-support/support_access.md

 When you create a case, you can give other users full access to that case by adding their email on the **Add another person to this case** field.
 Any added users have access to view, edit, and update only that case in the account.
 They also receive notifications when the case is updated.
 {: tip}

-While giving a user access by assigning a role on the Support Center service enables users to view, edit, or create support cases, they might not be able to view all cases in an account.
-If the account owner sets the user list visbility setting to restricted, then users only see the cases that they create themselves.
-To ensure a user can always view or edit all cases in the account, you must assign a second access policy with the viewer role on the user management service.
+When you give a user access by assigning a role on the Support Center service enables users to view, edit, or create support cases, they might not be able to view all cases in an account.
+If the account owner sets the user list visibility setting to restricted, then users see only the cases that they create themselves.
+To ensure that a user can always view or edit all cases in the account, you must assign a second access policy with the viewer role on the user management service.

 For classic infrastructure users, the permissions to assign support case access is now available in [migrated classic infrastructure permission access groups](/docs/iam?topic=iam-infrapermission#predefined).
 The migrated permission access groups do include the IAM policy on the user management service with the viewer role assigned.
 {: note}